How can we help?

-No. An investigator is assigned to your case.
+No. One of our team is assigned to your case.
 Sometimes, the Banking Ombudsman will personally review a complaint and make a decision on it.

 How do I make a complaint if I can’t speak English, I am disabled or I can’t follow the usual process for other reasons?

 Call us, or ask someone else to call us, for information about what we can do to help.
 We can arrange translation and interpretation services, arrange to meet you (resources permitting) or otherwise adapt our processes to make sure your complaint is properly considered.
 See special assistance.

 No. We are a free and informal alternative to going to court.
 In most cases, you should not need any legal or other expert assistance.
 We consider the facts of your case, not how you present them.
 If you decide to employ someone to present your case (for example, a lawyer), you will almost certainly have to pay his or her costs yourself, even if we uphold your complaint.

 Is there a time limit for making a complaint?

 Yes.
 You have three months from the time your bank sends you a letter with its final decision.
 If you haven't contacted us within that time, we won't consider your complaint (unless something exceptional has happened).
 We may also not consider your complaint if you knew about the matter for more than 12 months before coming to us.

 Can I complain if I no longer have crucial documents relevant to my complaint?

 Yes.
 Banks must give us all the information we need to consider your complaint.
 This includes account statements, loan documents and notes written by staff.
 However, it might be difficult if those vital documents aren't from the bank (for example, it's correspondence with another person or organisation).